***This post has been updated for the 2017 summer season***

 What is there to do in Lom?

 The town of Lom really comes alive during the summer months with several different restaurants, museums and activities in and around town.
 Here is a map of the town with just some of things we have on offer: http://www.lom.kommune.no/getfile.php/2365552.922.fdcvvpxavp/Turkart+Lom+nasjonalparklandsby_engelsk_lr.pdf.
-See the links below for some suggestions for some activities to do when visiting.
+See the links below for suggestions for some activities to do when visiting.

 Lom og Skjåk Adventure (rafting, caving, climbing etc.) http://www.lsadventure.no/en_index.html